9 Important Garage Wall Studs Facts [Updated for 2024]!

 9. Is It Better to Screw or Nail Studs?

 Both screws and nails are fasteners used extensively in the construction and carpentry trade.
 Each has its strengths and weaknesses.
-Often a large project may require use of both types of fasteners.
+Often a large project may require the use of both types of fasteners.

 Nails are preferred for constructing house and garage wall frames.
 Nails are more flexible and hence have a higher shear strength.
 A nail can bend under stress but is unlikely to snap.